MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Vocational-Rehabilitation-Education/subpart-K-All-Volunteer-Force-Educational-Assistance-Program-Montgomery-GI-Bill-Active-Duty/subjectgroup-ECFR98646e88e8c1e73-Payments-Educational-Assistance/section-21.7136.md

 (iv) $1.25 for every $20 an individual pursuing a program of education one-quarter time has contributed.

-(2) If a veteran is pursuing apprenticeship or other on-job training -
+(2) If a veteran is pursuing apprenticeship or other on-job training—

-(i) During periods before October 1, 2005, and after December 31, 2007, VA will increase the veteran's monthly educational assistance that is otherwise payable -
+(i) During periods before October 1, 2005, and after December 31, 2007, VA will increase the veteran's monthly educational assistance that is otherwise payable—

 (A) During the first 6 months of pursuit of training, by $3.75 for every $20 the veteran contributed,